El Paso bristles at Trump's claim that wall made city safe

 Most of the more than 70,000 people who legally cross four city bridges daily — to shop, go to school and work — pay the construction in the heart of downtown no mind.
 But on a recent weekday, one man stopped and pointed, saying simply "Trump."

-In his State of the Union address, the president said a "powerful barrier" had cut crime rates and turned El Paso from one of the nation's most dangerous cities to one of its safest.
+In his State of the Union address, the president said a "powerful barrier" had cut crime rates in El Paso.
 He's holding a rally here Monday to show why he's demanding more than 100 miles of new walls, costing $5.7 billion, along the 1,900-mile border, despite opposition from Democrats and some Republicans in Congress.

 But many in this city of dusty desert winds and blistering salsa, bristle at the prospect of their home becoming a border wall poster child.

-It's had border barriers for decades, but that isn't why it's a safe place, they say.
-El Paso, population around 800,000, already had one of the lowest violent crime rates in the U.S. That's despite being just across the border from drug violence-plagued Ciudad Juarez, Mexico.
+Trump said barriers turned El Paso from one of the nation's most dangerous cities to one of its safest, but that's not true.
+El Paso, population around 800,000, had a murder rate less than half the national average in 2005, a year before the most recent expansion of its border fence.
+That's despite being just across the border from drug violence-plagued Ciudad Juarez, Mexico.

-They argue that El Paso embodies a cross-border spirit that transcends walls rather than proving more are needed.
+Many residents say El Paso embodies a cross-border spirit that transcends walls rather than proving more are needed.

 "The richest of the rich, the poorest of the poor, we all have different reasons for wanting to cross, and people cross every day," said El Paso City Council member Peter Svarzbein.